Hendrik Hertzberg: Politics

 During the 1976 election, Hertzberg wrote speeches for Governor Hugh Carey of New York.
 After the election, he was recruited to join Carter's speech writing team by James Fallows.
 After Fallows departed in 1979, Hertzberg became Carter's chief speechwriter.
-Hertzberg was an author of President Jimmy Carter's July 15, 1979, speech on energy conservation, widely known as the "Malaise Speech" and critiqued as one of the most ineffective pieces of political rhetoric in American history.
+Hertzberg was an author of President Jimmy Carter's July 15, 1979, speech on energy conservation, widely known as the "Malaise Speech", and critiqued as one of the most ineffective pieces of political rhetoric in American history.
 The reaction by some Americans, who were suffering from high unemployment and an American industrial economy in severe recession, was that President Carter blamed them for the economic problems they were facing when they believed that Carter himself was ineffective in alleviating the recession.
-Others, however, point out that calls and letters to the White House were overwhelmingly positive, and that Carter's approval rating in polls climbed 11 points.
+Others observe that calls and letters to the White House were overwhelmingly positive, and that Carter's approval rating in polls climbed 11 points.
 Vice President Walter Mondale predicted that the speech would not be well received.
 Hertzberg's personal favorite speech is Carter's farewell address of January 14, 1981.
 It opens with Carter declaring that he leaves the White House "to take up once more the only title in our democracy superior to that of President, the title of citizen."

 As a liberal author, he also expostulates on the necessity of humanism and secularism in democratic societies and critiques the Conservative Revolution.
-Hertzberg believes that America’s system of winner-take-all elections, federalism, and separation of powers is out of date and damaging to political responsibility and democratic accountability.
+Hertzberg believes that America's system of winner-take-all elections, federalism, and separation of powers is out of date and damaging to political responsibility and democratic accountability.
 Hertzberg is a frequent guest on television programs, such as Democracy Now!.
 In 2004, Hertzberg contributed $2,000 to John Kerry.

 Later career

 Hertzberg was twice editor of The New Republic, from 1981 to 1985 and then from 1989 to 1992, alternating in that job with Michael Kinsley.
 In between his stints as editor he wrote for that and other magazines and was a fellow at two institutes at Harvard Kennedy School, the Institute of Politics and the Joan Shorenstein Center on the Press, Politics, and Public Policy.
 Under his editorship The New Republic twice won the National Magazine Award for General Excellence, the magazine world’s highest honor.

 In 1992, when Tina Brown became editor of The New Yorker, she recruited Hertzberg as her executive editor, and he helped her redesign and revitalize the magazine.
 Under Brown's successor, David Remnick, Hertzberg was a senior editor and staff writer and was a main contributor to "Comment," the weekly essay on politics and society in "The Talk of the Town" and continued until early 2014.
-In 2006, his articles won The New Yorker a National Magazine Award for Columns and Commentary, and in five other years (2003, -4, -8, -9 and -11) earned the magazine a Finalist ranking in the awards.
+In 2006, his articles won The New Yorker a National Magazine Award for Columns and Commentary, and in five other years (2003, 2004, 2008, 2009 and 2011) earned the magazine a Finalist ranking in the awards.
 From 1995 to 2018, Hertzberg was a board member of FairVote, an electoral reform organization, and continues on its advisory committee.